 When anise reached England in the 14th century, demand was so high for its use as a spice, a medicine, and as a perfume, that King Edward I taxed it to pay for repairs on London Bridge.

 Growing anise is still popular for its pretty white flowers in the garden as well as its pungent aniseed flavor.
 Read on to learn how to grow this fascinating herb in your garden.

-Good Products For Growing The Anise Plant:
+Good Products At Amazon For Growing The Anise Plant: